CLASS: Cloud Learning and Skills Sessions

 CLASS is in Session

 CLASS: Cloud Learning and Skills Sessions, fills the gaps in training for cloud and research computing.
-The program accelerates the adoption of best practices in research computing and data in the cloud and provides professional development for research computing and data professionals.
+The program accelerates the adoption of best practices in research computing and data in the cloud and provides professional development for research computing and data professionals (those who support researchers).

-We are now accepting applications for the second CLASS Advanced Cohort happening in summer 2021, with kickoff meetings in mid-May and sessions starting in June.
-Register now before this cohort fills up (spots are limited).
+The second CLASS Advanced Cohort is happening in summer 2021, with kickoff meetings in mid-May and sessions starting in June.
+We are now accepting applications for a waitlist to join.

 Internet2 has explored the challenges of fully leveraging cloud computing platforms with U.S. research and education (R&E) community stakeholders including CIOs, campus research computing leaders, researchers, and funding agencies.
 These discussions have consistently highlighted the lack of suitable and sustainable training for our large, diverse, and distributed workforces as a significant factor hindering the effective use of cloud platforms for research workflows.

 In response, Internet2 is partnering with major cloud providers and research universities* to develop the Cloud Learning and Skills Sessions (CLASS) program.
 Launched in late 2020, this program assists U.S. higher education institutions, research IT organizations, and research groups by providing the necessary training to effectively leverage cloud platforms for research workflows.

 The CLASS program will leverage cohorts to provide training and support workforce development by gathering and curating a collection of training materials tailored to the R&E community, and by providing online training that utilizes these materials.
 Following the training, Internet2 will continue to convene the cohort where they will create an ongoing community of practice in which they can share information and lessons learned.

 A combination of vendor-neutral guidance for leveraging cloud platforms and training on the tools and technologies supported by cloud providers will allow for coverage of a broad range of research use-cases to more effectively leverage these important resources.